phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 2 | user accessible | if not set, only kernel mode code can access this page 3 | write through caching | writes go directly to memory 4 | disable cache | no cache is used for this page
-5 | accessed | the CPU sets this bit when a read/write to this page occurs 6 | null | should be 0
-7 | huge page/null | must be 0 in P1 and P4, creates a 1GiB page in P3, creates a 2MiB page in P2
+5 | accessed | the CPU sets this bit when this page is used 6 | dirty | the CPU sets this bit when a write to this page occurs 7 | huge page/null | must be 0 in P1 and P4, creates a 1GiB page in P3, creates a 2MiB page in P2
 8 | global | page isn't flushed from caches on address space switch (PGE bit of CR4 register must be set) 9-11 | available | can be used freely by the OS